Discontinuous transition to active nematic turbulence

 As activity increases even further, more and more flow states appear and disappear through a variety of bifurcations.
 The state space becomes increasingly complex, with many coexisting stable attractors.
+As an illustration, \cref{fig:four-snapshots} shows four possible vortex states found at $A=2400$.
 A hint of this complexity is already given by the fact that, as activity decreases, the elongated-vortex state suffers an intermediate destabilization (kink around $A=1430$ in \cref{Fig:bifurcation-diagram}) before transitioning to the three-vortex state.
 The plethora of possible flow states at these activities includes complex oscillations such as those at $A=1560$ shown in \hyperref[sub:SuppMovs]{Movie S1}.
 Sampling the state space beyond the range of activities covered in \cref{Fig:bifurcation-diagram} is an interesting direction for future work.